 - Great white sharks will often leap from the water, or ‘breach’ in order to catch prey that is moving quickly

-- Sometimes sharks can jump with so much force they launch 10 or more feet in to the air
+- Sometimes sharks can jump with so much force they launch 10 or more feet in to the air, which is incredible when you consider they can grow beyond 2 tons, with some great whites recorded growing even larger.

 - Sea birds are a part of great white shark’s diet, albeit a rare and less common one than seals, crustaceans, and other sharks